 The Women Flower Sellers of Grafton Street is a short film written by Patricia Mc Cann in collaboration with the women flower sellers and filmmaker Vinny Murphy.
-The film will be a representation of the inter-generational connection to selling flowers on Grafton Street including research in the National Archives, UCD special archives, the National Gallery of Ireland, and the Lee Miller archives in the UK.
-All combined will build a participatory film work capturing the stories & legacy of the Women Flower Sellers on Grafton Street and their relationship to the city.
+The film is a representation of the inter-generational connection to selling flowers on Grafton Street including research in the National Archives, UCD special archives, the National Gallery of Ireland, and the Lee Miller archives in the UK.
+All combined it builds a participatory film work capturing the stories & legacy of the Women Flower Sellers on Grafton Street and their relationship to the city.

 The film is funded through the Arts Council’s Artist in the Community Scheme Project Realisation Award, managed by Create, the national development agency for collaborative arts.
 The Women Flower Sellers of Grafton Street Film is produced by Common Ground.

 During Patricia’s research in studio 468 she discovered that, the famous American photographer, Lee Miller, while on an assignment for Vogue, took a photo of Teresa Reilly, the current flower seller’s grandmother.
-The documentary film will include interviews between Lee Miller’s granddaughter Amy Bouhassane, and Teresa Reilly’s granddaughter Tina Dempsey.
-This photo is housed in the National Gallery of Ireland’s collection, and the flower sellers’ viewing of the photograph in the archives will be filmed for the documentary.
+This photo is housed in the National Gallery of Ireland’s collection, and the flower sellers’ viewing of the photograph in the archives was filmed for the documentary.
 The original Vogue magazine is in the UCD Special Collection archive.

-This 30 minute short film will combine all of these elements plus the stories of the women and a performative script reflecting a critical part of Dublin life and the role of working class women.
+This 40 minute short film combines all of these elements plus the stories of the women and a performative script reflecting a critical part of Dublin life and the role of working class women.

 For the most up-to-date news on this project, follow the Instagram page.